JavaFXpert/roblox-gpt3-game/README.md

 The player may walk up to either of the NPCs and chat with them as follows:

 ### Chatting with the NPC named Admiral
 When chatting with the NPC named Admiral, the NPC will respond as if she were Admiral Grace Hopper.
 For example, if the Player asks "When were you born", the Admiral would respond with something like "I was born on December 9, 1906."
-This will be implemented with a call to an OpenAI GPT-3 model that includes the Player's question, receiving and displaying the response in the chat window.
+This will be implemented with a call to an OpenAI GPT model that includes the Player's question, receiving and displaying the response in the chat window.

 Here is some [documentation on calling the OpenAI API](https://beta.openai.com/docs/api-reference/introduction)

-#### GPT-3 prompt and parameters
+#### GPT prompt and parameters
-The GPT-3 prompt for chatting with the NPC named Admiral will be something like this:
+The GPT prompt for chatting with the NPC named Admiral will be something like this:
 ''The following is a conversation with Admiral Grace Hopper"

-The GPT-3 parameters will include something like this:
+The GPT parameters will include something like this:
 - Temperature: 0.9
 - Maximum length: 150
 - Stop sequences: "Human:", "Admiral:"